 But tattoo shop marketing is about more than Instagram.
 And with the proliferation of tattoo shops in towns and cities up and down the country it can be hard to cut through the ink.
 Read our tattoo shop promotion ideas to help get you and your artists even more noticed.

-1. Offer Friday The 13th Specials
+Offer Friday the 13th specials

-Friday the 13th is a fun date on the calendar to offer specific promotions, and it’s actually rather easy to plan for.
-Just remember that any month which begins on a Sunday will have a Friday the 13th date.
+Friday the 13th is a fun date on the calendar to offer specific promotions – and it’s easy to plan.
+Remember, any month which begins on a Sunday will have a Friday the 13th date.

 There are still some people who associate tattoo shops with the seedier aspects of the past, and reaching out to the community at large is a fantastic way to break down any remaining barriers and show what talented artists tattooists really are.
 Shops can sponsor a charitable group or event of their choice and offer a specific range of tattoos at discounted rates, with all proceeds from them going to the cause.

 Tattoo shops are cool – they have cachet.
 Use some of that cachet to help make a difference in the local community.
 Try things like…

 - Promoting special causes by offering a specific range of tattoos at discounted rates – donating proceeds to charity